Michael Paycer — chess enthusiast and SQL Server DBA

 1.e4 c6 2.d4 d5 3.exd5 cxd5 4.c4 Nf6 5.Nc3 e6 6.Nf3 Be7

-The Panov-Botvinnik transforms the Caro-Kann into an IQP (Isolated Queen's Pawn) position after 3.exd5 cxd5 4.c4 dxc4 5.Nf3 Nf6 6.Bc4.
-White gets active piece play pointing at Black's isolated d5-pawn; Black gets solid development and the ability to attack the isolated pawn.
+The Panov-Botvinnik transforms the Caro-Kann into an IQP (Isolated Queen's Pawn) position after 3.exd5 cxd5 4.c4 Nf6 5.Nc3 e6 6.Nf3.
+White accepts an isolated pawn on d4 in exchange for active piece play; Black blockades d5 with a knight, develops solidly, and aims to trade down against the isolani.
 The structure resembles the QGD after the exchange on d5.

 The IQP position is one of chess's most instructive structures.
 White's plan: use active piece play, open lines for the bishop pair, advance e4 or d5 at the right moment.
 Black's plan: blockade the d4-pawn with a knight on d5, trade off pieces to expose the weakness, win the endgame by attacking the isolated pawn.